huyne0310/Gdudy_setup/README.md

 # Gdudy_setup
 Gdudy - a simple way to self-study

-Thanks for downloading may app!
+Thanks for downloading my app!